My heart lies in old West Virginia…

 Labatt’s brewed its version of George Weatherall Smith’s IPA for 129 years.
 It was so successful in the North American marketplace that Labatt’s was able to forestall brewing lager until 1911, which was highly unusual.
 In 1992, Labatt ceased brewing IPA altogether in favor of investing in technology that would help them produce an ice beer.
 This new line of beer helped them remain competitive in the brewing industry, and as of 2018, Labatt is still going strong.

 The Smith’s American Bitter Ale offered by Mendum’s to tony New York ale-fanciers was clearly the famous I.P.A.
 Not only that, it is likely John Labatt II had a hand in making that very beer.
 Hence, a long-disappeared, long-forgotten ale from West Virginia, not a place generally associated with fine ale-brewing, resonated down the ages, into the 1990s, via its DNA in Labatt’s I.P.A.

-I remember Labatt I.P.A. as it was brewed from the 70s- early 90s.
-Sadly, by then it was a golden, fairly innocuous beer, not so different from Labatt’s standard lagers and golden “50” ale.
-One can argue that had Labatt’s more vision at the time, it might have renovated the I.P.A. and returned it to its 19th century glory.
+To my recollection, Labatt I.P.A. as offered from the 70s until the early 90s was much less interesting.
+By then it was a golden, fairly innocuous beer, not so different from Labatt’s standard lagers or Labatt’s blonde-coloured “50” ale.
+Had Labatt’s had more vision at the time, it might have renovated its I.P.A. and returned it to its 19th century glory.
 1992 was just the time when modern I.P.A. started its ascent to star-status in the constellation that is modern craft brewing.